-shutterstock_141473581Poor communication during relationship conflict is the most prevalent and difficult to treat problem couples can experience in their relationships.
-Our research examines the consequences of the different ways couples try to improve their relationship problems, such as whether expressing anger and hostility versus communicating affection and optimism during conflict helps or harms relationships.
-Our work shows that ‘negative’ communication behaviours, such as anger and hostility, can sometimes produce increases in relationship wellbeing because they directly target problems and motivate partner change.
+shutterstock_141473581Poor communication during relationship conflict is one if the most prevalent problems people can experience in their relationships.
+Our research examines the consequences of the different ways couples try to improve their problems, such as whether expressing anger and hostility versus communicating affection and optimism during conflict helps or harms relationships.
+Our work shows that what we think of as ‘negative’ behaviours, such as expressing anger, can sometimes help improve problems over time, and what we think of as ‘good’ behaviors, such as softening conflict, can leave problems unaddressed.
+Whether these help or harm relationships depends on whether behaviors address the needs and demands of the situation.
+Our research suggests that, although conflict can be tough and difficult to manage, conflict can also offer the opportunity for relationships to grow and become more secure.

 < go back to research